AiRikux/codecademy_comp-sci/README.md

 ## CS102: Data Structures and Algorithms

+The file node.py will be used in multiple segments.

 ### Doubly Linked Lists

 Doubly linked lists is similar to linked lists.
 However, the nodes have points for their previous and next node, whereas basic linked lists only have points for the next nodes.